bensig/benobi-one-src/content/about.md

 +++

 ### TL,DR

-It is my mission in life to forward freedom, privacy, and fun in the universe.
-My main interests are: storytelling, internet philosophy, product development, linux & web security, air quality, dogs, chess, and astrology, and since 2012 - product development.
+My mission in life to forward freedom, privacy, and fun in the universe.

+My interests are: piano, linux & web security, air quality, dogs, chess, astronomy, and - since 2012 - product development.

 ### About Benobi